Skip to main content

 How To Create AWS Lambda Functions Using Pulumi And Golang

-I’ve looked at Pulumi to do a bunch of things, including creating subnets in a VPC, building EKS clusters, and DynamoDB tables.
-The one thing I hadn’t explored yet was how to deploy AWS Lambda functions using Pulumi, so that’s exactly what this blog is about.
+I’ve used Pulumi to do a bunch of things so far: creating subnets in a VPC, building EKS clusters, and DynamoDB tables.
+The one thing I hadn’t tried yet was deploying Lambda functions, so that’s what this post covers.

 The complete project is available on GitHub.